binste/basic_reproducibility_guide/1_Preparation/1_Programming_environment.md

 A live demo will probably give you a better idea of what notebooks are.
 Head over to the [official Jupyter website's 'Try' section](http://jupyter.org/try){:target="_blank"} to try out example notebooks for Python, R, Julia, and C++, directly runnable in your browser without any installation!
 Another great example for Python is the notebook on [the discovery of gravitational waves by the LIGO collaboration](https://mybinder.org/v2/gh/minrk/ligo-binder/master?filepath=index.ipynb){:target="_blank"}.
 For R users, [R notebooks by RStudio](https://rmarkdown.rstudio.com/r_notebooks){:target="_blank"} are a great alternative to Jupyter notebooks and for the rest of this guide it does not matter which of the two you use.

 Jupyter notebooks support many more than the previously mentioned languages, and you can do your analysis in Stata, Matlab, and dozens of other languages.
-Head over to [this list of all available languages in Jupyter](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels){:target="_blank"} for further information on how to set them up to work with Jupyter notebooks.
+Head over to [this list of all available languages in Jupyter](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels){:target="_blank"} to find out if yours is among them.

+### Installation
 If you have followed the installation instructions given above for Python or R users, you can simply type the following command in your terminal to install Jupyter notebooks:
 ```bash
 conda install jupyter